Uzbekistan: Uzbek period

 The Timurid state quickly split in half after the death of Timur.
 The chronic internal fighting of the Timurids attracted the attention of the Uzbek nomadic tribes living to the north of the Aral Sea.
 In 1501, the Uzbek forces began a wholesale invasion of Transoxiana.
-The slave trade in the Emirate of Bukhara became prominent and was firmly established at this time.
-The Khanate of Bukhara was eventually invaded by the foreign government of Persia in 1510, and then became a part of the Persian empire of the day.
+The slave trade in the Emirate of Bukhara became prominent and was established at this time.
+The Khanate of Bukhara was eventually invaded by the foreign government of Persia in 1740, and then became a part of the Persian empire of the day.

 Before the arrival of the Russians, present-day Uzbekistan was divided between the Emirate of Bukhara and the khanates of Khiva and Kokand.